nasa/scrub/docs/filtering.md

 **Note**: P10 warnings can be filtered by using the suppression value of the tool that generated the warning (Codesonar or CodeQL)

+You may also add an optional rationale for filtering individual warnings by adding any additional text to the end of the comment line.
+See the examples below for more information.

 For example, say you have received the following warning from SCRUB:

     cmp002 <Low> :helloworld.c:9: